Firaenix/Telebot/README.md

 * Slew of new plugins.
 * Lots of engine improvements!
 * + Everything else I've forgotten to mention.
+* Can now add whatever native telegram functionality to the plugins with the new SDK!

 ## Commands ##